heidihendry/camelot/README.md

 Once ready, click "Create Survey".

-**Camelot 1.1.0 onwards** At this stage you will be prompted asking whether you already have the data available for the survey to do a Bulk Import.
+**New in Camelot 1.1.0** At this stage you will be prompted asking whether you already have the data available for the survey to do a Bulk Import.
 If you have already collected all of the media for this survey, you may wish to select "Create and import".
 Refer to [Bulk Import](#bulk-import) for more information.

 ![](doc/screenshot/survey-bulk-import-prompt.png)